Become a Longhorn Wellness Peer Educator

 Semester Course Credit Service Hours Course Code Course Description

-3 (Fall) 1 Hour 30 HED 178J Continue to conduct campus outreach through facilitating workshops, tabling and other events as a senior peer educator while serving as a mentor to incoming peer educators.
-Complete the development of your campus health initiative and learn about community health resources and services.
+3 (Fall) 1 Hour 30 HED 178J Continue campus outreach as a senior peer educator through workshops, tabling, and events while mentoring incoming peer educators.
+Complete the campus health initiative and learn about community health resources.

 Questions?